Lottie does the same thing every day after I pick her up from school.

 "Mom, oh my gosh, mom!
 Come see what I found.
 Come on!"

-"Look" she whispered to me while pointing up in the tree.
+"Look," she whispered to me while pointing up at the tree.

 "What?
 I don't see anything.
 What am I looking at?"
 I asked.

 "You'll see it, mom, just keep looking."